ramnemilio1/QATest/README.md

 # QATest

-This repo contains two project
+This repo contains two [Maven] (https://maven.apache.org/) projects.

-##Instacarro
+## Instacarro

 An API test using Java.
-API: genderize.io

-##Instacarro-ui

-A Selenium project.
-Web: www.practiceselenium.com/
+The tests were built using API: [Genderize.io] (https://genderize.io/)

+### CLI Command
+mvn clean test

+## Instacarro-ui

+This is a UI Test built with [Selenium] (http://www.seleniumhq.org/) The test were performed in the following Web page: www.practiceselenium.com/

+Please note the test are using  **ChromeDriver 2.34**.
+It supports Chrome v61-63

+### CLI Command
+mvn clean test